 Who May Benefit Most From Yoga?

 Yoga is appropriate for individuals of all ages and fitness levels.
-Those who are seeking a workout that increases their mind, body and spiritual awareness will find yoga to be a good fit for them.
+Those who are seeking a workout that increases their mind, body, and spiritual awareness will find yoga to be a good fit for them.
 Those who wish to increase their fitness level at a slower pace may find that yoga is perfect for them, although the physical intensity is just as high as in many other exercise methods.
 Yoga exercises utilize a variety of muscle groups at the same time, so an entire body workout is often achieved during each class.
 Yoga is effective in toning muscles without creating a bulky look.

 Pregnant women may find yoga to be a beneficial workout, but you should always consult your physician before engaging in any exercise program, especially during pregnancy.
 Individuals who want a more relaxing form of exercise while improving upon their current level of fitness will find yoga to be enjoyable.
 Many people benefit from the clear-headedness that comes with the deep breathing and mind-calming exercises that take place with yoga.

-Pilates is a fitness method that was developed by Joseph Pilates in Germany during World War I. Originally intended to help rehabilitate injured soldiers, Pilates broadened his method to help people of all walks of life, including police officers and dancers, to strengthen their bodies.
+Pilates is a fitness method that was developed by Joseph Pilates in Germany during World War I. Originally intended to help rehabilitate injured soldiers, Pilates broadened his method to help people from all walks of life, including police officers and dancers, to strengthen their bodies.
 His method stressed the use of the mind to control the muscles and was often used to help heal and build strength in individuals who were recovering from injuries.

 Pilates uses your body weight for resistance and focuses on working both small and large groups of muscles.
-Over time, core strength, flexibility and muscle tone will begin to increase.
+Over time, core strength, flexibility, and muscle tone will begin to increase.
 Maximum results are achieved by working out at least 3 days a week.
 Pilates is not an aerobic exercise method, so it’s best to combine it with a few days of cardiovascular exercise.
 Although the movements are small and slow, Pilates provides an intense full-body workout.

 The physical benefits of Pilates include an increase in muscle strength and tone without creating bulk.
 The increase in deep core muscle strength helps to make your abdominal muscles look tight and toned.
 It also improves your flexibility and posture, which can decrease your chances of injuring yourself.
 Pilates is also effective in easing chronic lower back pain and preventing future back pain and injuries.